 Let’s recap.
-I’m currently in the UK, my American husband is in the USA.
+I was a citizen and resident of the UK, my American husband was a citizen and resident of the USA.
 I was using the i-130/CR1/spouse visa process and the majority of our visa was handled by the NVC in America.
 He was my only sponsor.

 Green Card Visa Interview at the American Embassy